jlowder/numerical/README.md

 # numerical

-A library of mumerical methods for Common Lisp.
+A library of numerical methods for Common Lisp.
 Currently a work in progress.

 ## Overview